JeffW12345/formality-regression/README.md

 **Exploring the data**

-The data_summaries package contains an ExploreDataRelationships class which has methods that do the following:
+The 'data_relationship_exploration' package contains a class called 'ExploreDataRelationships' class which has methods that do the following:

 - Produce a spreadsheet that provides correlations data for the features and the target data, making it possible to explore correlations between features and between individual features and the target (the sentence ratings).